 A higher-than-normal urine pH could indicate:

-- gastric suctioning that takes away stomach acids
+- gastric suctioning (or stomach pumping), which can take away stomach acids

 - kidney failure

-The urine pH test is not associated with any side effects because it mainly involves normal urination.
+There are no risks associated with the urine pH level test.
 You can typically resume your daily activities following the test.